 - Analyse their product/service offerings in a matrix format and how they are differentiated from you

 - Compare costs of services/products on a like-for-like basis

 - Identify areas where you add more value than competitors (and sanity check that customers actually care about it)

 - Analyse the implications of increasing prices on the products/services where you add more value

 You may even find that it would serve your company better to reduce pricing on certain products in order to gain a competitive advantage and work off a higher volume game.

-Keeping costs under control can be a difficult task, particularly when trying to build agility and speed in your organisation.
+Controlling and cutting costs in business can be a difficult task, particularly when trying to build agility and speed in your organisation.
 Business process automation and digitising your documents and workflows are two strategies that will have a lasting impact on your efficiencies, and should be kicked off as soon as possible.
 In the meantime, short-term strategies can help your organisation remain competitive.

 Whether you're looking to scale up or diversify your business, automation can help you create efficiencies, support future growth and add value to your organisation.
 Download our guide, Business Automation: How it generates value and supports growth, to learn more.